billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

-: Refers to a set of processes used to maintain an inventory of capabilities, use specific metrics to measure, report and assess energy consumption of the network, and control the use of available energy in an optimized manner. network to ensure that the network and network-attached devices use energy in a resource conserved manner and at low cost for the nature of the application and the cost constraints of the organization while achieving the network’s functional and performance requirements by improving overall network
+: Refers to a set of processes used to maintain an inventory of capabilities, use specific metrics to measure, report and assess energy consumption of the network, and control the use of available energy in an optimized manner.
+The overall goal is to ensure that the network and underlying devices use energy in a resource conserved manner and at low cost for the nature of the application and the cost constraints of the organization while achieving the network’s functional and performance requirements by improving overall network